Hind-1/Project_Donald_Trump_Speech/README.md

 In this project was primarily inspired by Analyzing Trump Speech Transcripts the goal is :

-•Analyzing Trump Speech Transcripts Using NLP and determine topics
+•Analyzing Trump Speech Transcripts Using NLP and determine topics.